Watts-Lab/team_comm_tools/docs/source/features_conceptual/politeness_strategies.rst

 Implementation Basics
 **********************

+The PolitenessStrategies framework in Convokit identifies linguistic aspects of politeness using an annotated corpus of requests.
+It evaluates and operationalizes politeness theory components like indirection and deference, with a classifier achieving near-human performance across domains.

-Each utterance (message) and a Spacy object (to do the parsing) is parsed through the transform_utterance() method of a PolitenessStrategies instance, developed by Convokit.
+Each utterance (message) and a Spacy object (to do the parsing) is parsed through the transform_utterance() method of a PolitenessStrategies instance.
 This method "Extract politeness strategies for raw string inputs (or individual utterances)."
 It calculates the following politeness strategies:

 please